mochoabuilds/-cognition-/README.md

 ## 3.2 NETWORK PRETRAINING

-* We used a variant of ImageNet model to pretrain our two-stream network (spatial, temporal, optical flow).
+* We use a variant of ImageNet model to pretrain our two-stream network (spatial, temporal, optical flow).
 We are immensely grateful for ImageNet and the human labor it took to sort, label and prep the millions of images across 22k categories.
 * We pretrain to avoid representational bottlenecks, boost activations per tile, make for easier dimensional reduction and better balance the width and depth of the network.

 ## 3.3 DATA AUGMENTATION

 ## 3.4 NETWORK TRAINING

-* We train our computer vision machines on our "Behaviorgram" dataset (see 5.1) which enables us to experiment with a diversity of research approaches, and better fine-tune our architectures to handle complex neighborhood shop scenarios.
+* We train our computer vision machines on our "Behaviorgram" dataset (see 5.1) which enables us to experiment with a diversity of research approaches, and better fine-tune our architectures to handle complex corner store scenarios.

 ## 3.5 NETWORK ARCHITECTURE